unclesp1d3r/CipherSwarmAgent/README.md

-# CipherSwarm Go Agent
+# CipherSwarm Agent

 The CipherSwarm Go Agent is a high-performance component of the CipherSwarm ecosystem, designed to manage and execute distributed hash cracking tasks efficiently.
-Built in Go and leveraging the Cobra library for command-line operations, this agent provides a robust solution for scaling and managing cryptographic computations across the CipherSwarm network.
+Built in Go, this agent provides a robust solution for scaling and managing cryptographic computations across the CipherSwarm network.

 ## Features